 Area A: Material Receiving / Loading Docks.
 A concrete ramp and two receiving / loading docks are located along the east wall of Area A, for receiving trucks / vehicles with unprocessed materials and for loadout of universal waste (i.e., Mercury Containing Devices and batteries) and mercury containing phosphor powder.
 Two overhead doors are located over the respective docks.
 The concrete ramp has a below grade, recessed landing area.
 To ensure that material / liquid does not run off from the ramp / dock area, a grate covered trench drain has been installed in the landing area (see Photo Inset No. 2 to the right) with a 750-gallon sump / collection tank installed beneath to collect liquid (i.e., stormwater) for testing prior to discharge.

 Area A: Canopied Loading Area.
-A third overhead door is located just north of the receiving / loading dock area along the east edge of the building (see Photo Inset No. 3 to the right) where a canopy extends from the building roofline east over a concrete paved surface for truck loadout operations specifically, for moving processed glass from Area B to Area C (for staging), and processed metals from Area B into a dedicated trailer parked in the northeast corner of the site for later shipment offsite.
+A third overhead door is located just north of the receiving / loading dock area along the east edge of the building (see Photo Inset No. 3 to the right) where a canopy extends from the building roofline east over a concrete paved surface for truck receiving or loadout operations including moving processed metals from Area B into a dedicated trailer parked in the northeast corner of the site for later shipment offsite.